fib Symposium 2021

 Sponsorship possibilities and solutions are presented on the right-hand table.
 Further information and requirements can be found in the Technical Exhibition Guide.

 ** static slide with logos

-The conference will take place at LNEC – National Laboratory for Civil Engineering.
+The online conference will be hosted at LNEC – National Laboratory for Civil Engineering.
 LNEC is a public institute of Science and Technology (S&T), with the status of State Laboratory that carries out research in all fields of civil engineering, giving it a unique multidisciplinary perspective.
-See LNEC presentation video here.

 Lisbon is a historical city where the sun shines 290 days a year and the temperature rarely drops below 15ºC.
 A city where you feel safe wandering around day or night, where the cuisine is dedicated to creating over a thousand ways to cook the beloved bacalhau (salted cod), and where you’ll find hotels and restaurants to suit every taste, budget and requirement.
 Discover Lisbon, a city full of authenticity where old customs and ancient history intermix with cultural entertainment and hi-tech innovation.
 Lisbon is ageless, but it loves company, as you’ll find out if you meet someone and ask them to explain, with lots of gestures and repetition, where the best place is to listen to Fado.
 After all, Lisbon is famous for its hospitality and the family-like way it welcomes visitors.
 (Turismo de Lisboa)

-(1) Registration fee also applied to GPBE (Grupo Português de Betão Estrutural) and OE (Ordem dos Engenheiros) members.
+(1) Registration fee also applied to Scientific Committee members, GPBE – Grupo Português de Betão Estrutural members and OE – Ordem dos Engenheiros member.